Driven by passion

 Welcome to Ski Club!

-Girls of every grade and experience level are welcome to join preferably with a buddy or two or a sibling.
-Registration begins in September with all information, forms and directions being found on the school web page.
-Art Teacher Mrs. O’Brien-Kiely is the Ski Club moderator firstname.lastname@example.org.
+Girls in 7th – 12th grade are welcome to join, preferably with a buddy or two or a sibling with similar ski experience.
+Registration begins in September with all information, forms and directions being found here on the school web page.
+Art Teacher Mrs. O’Brien-Kiely is the Ski Club moderator, email@example.com.

 Middle School / High School / College Parent Guide

 Rentals and Lessons are also available for purchase at a discount through the club and this club pass is good for every Friday night during the operating season including before and after our club dates.